Hamidreza-Hashempoor/Glance-MCMT/README.md

 ```

 #### 6. Evaluation
-We have adapted the [TrackEval](https://github.com/JonathonLuiten/TrackEval) repository such that it evaluate 3D HOTA metric for 3D bounding boxes.
+I have adapted the [TrackEval](https://github.com/JonathonLuiten/TrackEval) repository such that it evaluates 3D HOTA metric for 3D bounding boxes.
 For more details see:
 `from trackeval.datasets.aicity_3d import AICity3D`